AdobeDocs/commerce-admin.en/help/catalog/search-terms.md

 {style="table-layout:auto"}

+>[!NOTE]
+>
+>The number of results updates every time when somebody search using this search query.
+It will not be updated if any of the products will be changed or removed.

 ### Add a search term

 1. On the _Admin_ sidebar, go to **[!UICONTROL Marketing]** > _[!UICONTROL SEO & Search]_ > **[!UICONTROL Search Terms]**.